 2001, ‘Poet’s pilgrimage to old stamping ground’, story about the Armidale connection with my books, on the occasion of my launch of Lionel Gilbert’s biography of J.H.
 Maiden, The Little Giant, Armidale Express, 26 April.

 2001, read thematically appropriate ‘Phaius Orchid’ at my Armidale launch of Lionel Gilbert’s biography of J.H.
-Maiden, The Little Giant, 12 April.
+Maiden, The Little Giant, at Kent House, 12 April.

 2001, Mark O’Connor, ‘This portrait of ‘poet as a child’ almost as grim as Les Murray’s’, review of The Mullumbimby Kid and Cosmos Seven, The Canberra Times, 17 February.

-2000, Joe Weston, ‘Memories of Armidale last centruy’, review of The Mullumbimby Kid, Education, 11 December.
+2000, Joe Weston, ‘Memories of Armidale last century’, review of The Mullumbimby Kid, Education, 11 December.

 2000, ‘Child poet’, review/article on The Mullumbimby Kid, The Daily Examiner (Grafton), 13 November.